jaberwlky/training/README.md

 Create your first application by following this readme.

-clone this project, then do the work, then push up your pull request to the repo. i will look at it then
+clone this project, then do the work on your own branches so each person can do their own work.
+Then push up your pull request to the branch you created. i will look at it then

 DATABASE SETUP:
 Create a database instance, name it